ToddKranenburg/hyperactive-record/README.md

 Adds the model to the database
 ### SQLBase#update
 Updates the entries in the database associated with the given model with its current attribute values
+### Validator::validates
+Takes column names and options for validating presence and length